nunomourinho/forensicVmAutopsyUserManual/docs/user/server_requirements.rst

 ForensicVM has been tested and supports the following operating systems:

-- Debian 11 (Bullseye)
+- :term:`Debian 11 (Bullseye)`

 Processor
 *********

-- A 64-bit multi-core processor is recommended for optimal performance.
+- A :term:`64-bit multi-core processor` is recommended for optimal performance.
 This will facilitate smoother operation, particularly when managing complex tasks.

 Memory
 ******